Dónde Están los Ladrones?: Legacy

 According to Ximena Diego's book Shakira: Mujer Full of Grace, Shakira's style on her album and more specifically the video "Ciega, Sordomuda" became a trend in several young women of the time; various teenage girls imitated the outfit and accessories that the singer used during the time, thousands of letters reached her from fans, her music sounded in different children's toys around the country even establishing the bases to take Latin music to totally foreign cultures such as European and Asian.
 Rolling Stone credits Shakira with redefining Latin music with her first two albums, being Dónde Están los Ladrones? the album that changed the rules of rock en español, laying the foundation for future Latin rockers also introduced her to the American public and made her a household name in Latin rock.
 According to the same magazine, female artists such as Francisca Valenzuela and Jessie Reyez explained in interviews about the lyrics of love and heartbreak that in their words this album inspired a whole generation of women to write their own songs without "apologizing".
 It was also considered the most influential album among women and the LGBT community according to a survey.

 Dónde Están los Ladrones? is considered a benchmark for a whole generation of young Latin artists.
 Sebastián Yatra, Francisca Valenzuela and Camilo all have cited it as a point of inspiration for their musical works.
 In 2020, it was selected as one of the 500 greatest albums of all time by Rolling Stone, being one of the few Latin and the only rock in Spanish on the list.
 In July 2017, the album ranked at number 95 on the list for the 150 greatest female albums of all time by the National Public Radio.
 Dónde Están los Ladrones? was included as one of the "1000 Recordings You Must Hear Before You Die" by Sony Music.
+In 2024, a group of music journalists from across Latin America reached a consensus and ranked the album tenth on their list, "The 600 essential albums for the history of Latin America."
+In 2024, Rolling Stone magazine placed it at number 82 on its list "100 Greatest Album Covers of All Time."